xLeviadeer/MC-BSR-S2-Legislature/Government/Election.md

 #### Self Voting
 [[Elected Officials]] cannot vote for themselves in a position higher than the [[#Number of Elected Officials]] in an [[Election]].
 It is considered a [[Crime]] to do so.
 #### Lobbying
 No [[Citizen]] is allowed to lobby votes during the election.
 Voters must be able to vote for their preference without restrictions or bribery.
+This includes [[Citizen|Citizens]] promising currency rewards in any form, even indirectly as a result of voting for a particular candidate.

 ---
 ## How to Vote